entrope/srnx/Succinct_RINEX.md

 its nth-order deltas are calculated (for 0 <= `n` < 8), and the deltas are block-encoded.

-The packed observation data begins with a ULEB128 value that identifies the encoding schema: `n` for the delta order, plus 8 if an explicit scaling value is present.
+The packed observation data begins with a ULEB128 value that gives the length of the remaining packed observation data, followed by a ULEB128 value that identifies the encoding schema: the sum of the delta order `n` and either 8 (if an explicit scaling value is present) or 0 (otherwise).

 If an explicit scale is used, it is stored as a ULEB128 indicating the scale times 1000.